peterlamar/engineering-leader/README.md

 for the flood) and its quite understandable to see how unproductive large enterprise engineering teams can become compared to similar teams in a startup and developing solely in cloud.

+### Backups

+Schrodinger Backups: The condition of any backup is unknown until a restore is attempted.
+So resture from backups regularly!
+There is an embarrising amount of bounty money paid to hackers because the database was encrypted by an attack and the backups do not work or were obsolete.

 ## Managing work cadence and deliverables

 Agile can be useful if it is well understand and adapted to a specific team.
 Often a heavy, waterfall-like version is imposed on teams